Recap / Community S1 E25: Pascal's Triangle Revisited

 - He talks briefly with his accounting teacher, Prof. Whitman.

-- Additionally, Britta's sessions with Duncan were a condition of her acquittal for cheating in that episode; here we see one for the first (and last) time.
+- Britta's therapy sessions with Duncan were a condition of her acquittal for cheating in "Advanced Criminal Law" episode; here we see one for the first (and last) time.

 - Britta reveals to Shirley and Slater that she had sex with Jeff during the events of "Modern Warfare".

-- To which Shirley responds, "Holy macaroni with pepperjack!"
-Which was mentioned as an improvement on the standard macaroni and cheese formula during the background chatter when the group finds out about Slater and Jeff dating in "Communication Studies".
+- Having learned about Jeff and Britta's sex, Shirley responds, "Holy macaroni with pepperjack!"
+Which was mentioned as an improvement on the standard macaroni and cheese formula during the background chatter when the group finds out about Slater and Jeff dating in "Interpretive Dance".

 - The Dean's two apparent dates, dressed in dalmation costumes, refers back to a scene from "Enviromental Science", in which he watched a video of a man in a strangely muscular dalmation costume.
 This was referenced several times since then, in increasingly unsubtle fashion as the Dean piled up more and more dalmatian paraphernalia.